curreythomas/golf-nomads/README.md

 Working on getting database running full time in the cloud.
 Courses will only show while my computer is up and serving the data.

 Below are some notes I put together before creating this app.
-It is a list of the things i wanted to accomplish in 2 weeks.
+It is a list of the things I wanted to accomplish in 2 weeks.

 ## Chrome